sidd-harth/kc-flux/lab4/step1.md

 #### Check Flux CLI Version
-Flux CLI is already installed for you, check it's version to confirm
+Flux CLI is already installed for you, check it's version to confirm,

 ```
 flux -v